 Post Falls is a medium-sized city located in the state of Idaho.
 With a population of 31,865 people and five constituent neighborhoods, Post Falls is the tenth largest community in Idaho.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Post Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Post Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Post Falls is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Post Falls who work in office and administrative support (18.80%), sales jobs (13.09%), and management occupations (7.88%).

-The education level of Post Falls citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.09% of adults 25 and older in Post Falls have a college degree.
+The percentage of adults in Post Falls who are college-educated is close to the national average for all communities of 21.84%: 19.09% of the adults in Post Falls have a bachelor's degree or advanced degree.

 The per capita income in Post Falls in 2010 was $23,885, which is wealthy relative to Idaho, and middle income relative to the rest of the US.
 This equates to an annual income of $95,540 for a family of four.
 However, Post Falls contains both very wealthy and poor people as well.